guide

 Privacy-first configuration options

 For many tools, screenshot capture is pretty black-and-white: you either have the feature, or you don’t.
-With Hubstaff’s privacy-first employee monitoring features, managers can enable screenshots to capture what their team is working on while the timer is running.
+With Hubstaff’s privacy-first productivity monitoring features, managers can enable screenshots to capture what their team is working on while the timer is running.
 They can also tweak settings to their liking:

 • Adjust screenshot frequency.
 Configure settings to adjust screenshot frequency.
 Hubstaff takes screenshots randomly up to 3 times per 10-minute period, with the ability to opt for a higher frequency with the more screenshots add-on